shivannis/xandr-docs-public/xandr-docs/articles/invest/create-a-user.md

 - **Login Credentials**: Enter a username.
 The username should not contain any special characters such as $, \#, and ".
-This will be the username the user can use to sign into the Xandr API.
-For accessing the Xandr Digital Platform UI products, the user's email will be used via the Microsoft Identity Platform to authenticate.
+This will be the username the user can use to sign into the Microsoft Advertising API.
+For accessing the Microsoft Advertising Digital Platform UI products, the user's email will be used via the Microsoft Identity Platform to authenticate.
 - **Permissions**: If this user needs to view billing information in Invest DSP, select the **Admin User** check